madpilot78/FreeBoxPHP/README.md

-# OpenBox PHP
+# FreeBox PHP

-PHP library to access the OpenBox APIs.
+PHP library to access the FreeBox APIs.